EU Pledges $1 Bn For Lebanon, Urges Steps Against Illegal Migration

 Lebanon's economy collapsed in late 2019, turning the country into a launchpad for migrants, with Lebanese joining Syrians and Palestinian refugees making perilous voyages bound for Europe.

-The authorities in Beirut say Lebanon currently hosts around two million people from neighbouring, war-torn Syria -- the world's highest number of refugees per capita -- with almost 785,000 registered with the United Nations.
+The authorities say Lebanon currently hosts around two million people from neighbouring war-torn Syria -- the world's highest number of refugees per capita -- with almost 785,000 registered with the United Nations.

 "We understand the challenges that Lebanon faces with hosting Syrian refugees and other displaced persons," said von der Leyen, adding the EU had supported Lebanon with 2.6 billion euros to host those people.

-The eastern Mediterranean country remains essentially leaderless, without a president and headed by a caretaker government with limited powers amid deadlock between entrenched political barons.

-Von der Leyen was accompanied by Cypriot President Nikos Christodoulides, who was on his second visit to Lebanon in less than a month.
+Von der Leyen was accompanied by Cyprus President Nikos Christodoulides, who was on his second visit to Lebanon in less than a month.

-Cyprus, the EU's easternmost member, located less than 200 kilometres (125 miles) from Lebanon and Syria, wants to curb migrant boat departures from Lebanon towards it shores.
+Cyprus, the EU's easternmost member is located less than 200 kilometres (125 miles) from Lebanon and Syria, and wants to curb migrant boat departures from Lebanon towards its shores.

-It says the Israel-Hamas war has weakened Beirut's efforts to monitor its territorial waters.

-"I am honoured to be part of this day because I consider it a historic day," said Christodoulides.

-"I am very confident that this package announced today will enhance the capacity of Lebanese authority to handle various challenges including controlling land and maritime borders, ensuring the safety of its citizens, fight against people smuggling and continue their fight against terrorism," the Cypriot leader added.
+"I am very confident that this package announced today will enhance the capacity of Lebanese authority to handle various challenges including controlling land and maritime borders, ensuring the safety of its citizens, fight against people smuggling and continue their fight against terrorism," Christodoulides said.

-Some Lebanese politicians have blamed Syrians for their country's worsening troubles, and pressure often mounts ahead of an annual conference on Syria held in Brussels, with a ministerial meeting set for May 27.

 Lebanese Prime Minister Najib Mikati said: "We reiterate our request to the European Union... to help displaced people in their own countries to encourage them to return voluntarily, and thus guarantee them a decent life in their country of origin.